shieldgenerator7/AgranariTTRPG/Agranari Features.md

 Trainable Stats

--   Ranged Crit Factor (default: 1 per weapon)
+-   Ranged Crit Factor (default: x1.01 per weapon)

 Whenever you crit with a ranged weapon, you also multiply your damage by your Ranged Crit Factor in that weapon.

 ## Climbing

+Climb steep slopes and vertical faces.

 100 XP